-For this list, I have only included his two non-fiction books and his novels.
+For this list, I have only included his three non-fiction books and seven novels.
 The various column collections and sports books were not included.

 As with the other “best books” lists that I’ve written, this is strictly my opinion and in no way definitive.
 (Unless you 100% agree…then we’ll call it definitive!)

 Kicking off this list of best Mitch Albom books, The Time Keeper was one of his quieter releases over his career.
 The first of three “magical realism” novels in a four-year stretch, this book was Albom’s second-lowest rated on Goodreads.
 With that said, none of his books are rated low.
 Most authors would love a 3.86 score out of 5 on the social media platform.
 That just goes to show how talented Albom has been over his writing career.